slsa-framework/slsa/docs/spec/v1.0/principles.md

-# Key principles
+# Guiding principles

 <div class="subtitle">

-This page lays out the key guiding principles behind SLSA.
+This page provides a background on the guiding principles behind SLSA.
+It is intended to help the reader better understand SLSA's design decisions.

 </div>